Achievement Relative to Opportunity Guidelines

 Examples

 • A staff member returned to work after nine months parental leave.
 This reduced research productivity during that period, and for some months afterwards, as they re-established research projects and networks.
-Although this has meant they have not been able to meet their faculty’s expectation for the number of publications produced over the last three years, the FSC recommended approval for Research and Study Leave due to their personal circumstances that reduced opportunity to publish.
+Although this has meant they have not been able to meet their faculty’s expectation for the number of publications produced over the last three years, the quality of the work completed during this time remained at the expected standard.
+Therefore the FSC recommended approval for Research and Study Leave due to their personal circumstances that reduced the quantity but not the quality of the staff member’s publications.

 • A manager is a leader (e.g. kaumātua/kuia, tikanga advisor) in their iwi.
 Accordingly, there are occasions when it is essential to attend hui and tangi that can last for several days.
 This is taken into account in their performance assessment.
 Commendation for the quality of their contribution, and cultural knowledge they bring to projects is prioritised above leadership gaps when there is the occasional need to delegate responsibility during absences.

-• A professional staff member who cares for a child with an impairment must always leave by 4.30 pm to collect the child from the therapy centre.
-This has restricted their ability to participate in team building events which occur outside of working hours.
-In the EVOLVE performance assessment, the reviewer affirms the person's skills in ‘Planning and Organisation’ on the basis of evidence that they have used time and resources effectively to build relationships within the time that was available.
+• A professional staff member who cares for a child with an impairment must always leave by 3.30pm to collect the child from the therapy centre.
+This has restricted their ability to participate in some team building events which occurred at the end of the day.
+In their Tupu end-of-year review, their line manager takes a holistic view of the staff member’s performance in their position, noting that they have found alternative ways to build effective working relationships within the time that was available.

 • An applicant for a vacancy has undergone successful cancer treatment.
 As a result of time out having treatment and recuperation, their CV is less full than some other applicants.
 The applicant discussed this in their interview and the selection committee decide that taking career gaps into account, the overall quality of their previous performance is superior to other applicants.